XrXr/xrxr.github.io/content/post/strict-aliasing.md

 ---

-Recently I was asked about how to review C99 code for problems that arise from failing to follow the so called "strict aliasing" rules.
+Recently I was asked about how to review C99 code for problems that arise from failing to follow the so called "strict aliasing rules".
 I struggled to present my thought process while vetting code for this class of problem, so I thought I would write a post to hopefully make my explanation more coherent.

-Just a disclaimer, I'm sharing my mental model for how compilers use this rule to make program transformations but I don't claim that my mental model is 100% correct and exactly what happens during compilation.
+Just a disclaimer, I don't claim that my mental model is 100% correct and exactly what happens during compilation.
 This model has helped me spot [problems in code] and has given me enough confidence to spot [problems in the compiler], but at the end of the day it's an abstract model from someone